XIMENA SARIÑANA @SXSW

 We are proud to have Ximena Sariñana (hi-MEN-a sa-rin-YAH-na) in our Mujer Magazine, whom we were able to interview last March at SXSW, during one of her favorite music festivals and just a few minutes before her concert.
 Ximena entered the conference room followed by a whirlwind of several women and assistants who left us shortly after.
 She welcomed us with a warm and cheerful smile.
 No make-up and no stage wardrobe in sight, just wearing sweatpants and T-shirt, she looked even younger.
 Her face immediately reminded me of the child actress we saw in the memorable telenovelas “Luz Clarita and” María Isabel “in México years ago, but now she has grown to become a incredible woman, mother and successful artist, and much taller!.

-One of the things that impressed me is that Ximena is a simple and honest woman in spite of receiving so much attention because of her high profile of her audience in Mexico, and in the United States, it is easy to connect with her in conversation without her ceasing to be professional and so she answers the following questions.
+One of the things that impressed me is that Ximena is a simple and honest woman in spite of receiving so much attention because of her high profile of her audience mainly in Mexico, the United States, Europe and South America, it is easy to connect with her in conversation without her ceasing to be professional and so she answers the following questions.

 Ximena, in your artistic life, was it difficult for you to be the daughter of your father, Fernando Sariñana, renowned filmmaker in Mexico and to be successful as an actress and singer as you have done?